, last updated - US Expats in France

 Qualified and Non-Qualified Investments

 There are two types of investments for American expats.
 Qualified investments are retirement accounts.
 These are tax-deferred investments like IRA, ROTH IRA, 401K, etc. As an International Financial Advisor, I can service my clients with these accounts under a platform that allows Foreign addresses and residency.
-As I wrote in a previous article, many investment firms in the U.S. are prohibiting non-U.S. residents to open or keep a brokerage account.
+As I wrote in a previous article, many investment firms in the U.S. are prohibiting non-U.S. residents from opening or keeping a brokerage account.
 This is due to the FATCA regulation and all the burdens placed on financial institutions.

 The other type of investment account is Non-Qualified.
 This type of investment is taxable and doesn’t have the tax-deferral of the qualified one.
 In a taxable account, there is a concern on taxation of the investment and as an expats you have to be aware of the rules regarding the purchase of mutual funds and ETFs while living abroad.
 In these accounts, it is important to know that holding a non-U.S. fund, such as an EU-registered fund, creates a costly and burdensome tax preparation.
 I will elaborate more on this subject below.

 There is also an EU regulation known as MiFID II, which prevents EU residents from buying non-EU registered funds like American funds.
-This really complicates the portfolio allocation of American living in Europe.
-As an International Advisor, I have access to U.S.-compliant investment portfolios that provide a 1099 form at the end of the year for each account.
+This really complicates the portfolio allocation of Americans living in Europe.
+As an international advisor, I have access to U.S.-compliant investment portfolios that provide a 1099 form at the end of the year for each account.
 This allows Americans to invest in their future while being abroad.

 IRA contributions while living in France